rajinder-yadav/dm-css/README.md

 </html>
 ```

-There are two ways to install the Dyno Might CSS Toolkit as a dependency in your project.
+There are two ways to install the Dyno Might CSS Toolkit as a dependency to your project.

 1. Install as a NPM module.
 1. Use the CDN.